TomKeddie/prj-pcb-experiments/2024-businesscard/readme.md

        - 6 vias (corners and middle of long side)
 ## First proto - flashlight
 - CC led driver
-- leds on one end using C409529 side mounted LEDs (also look for UV version)
+- leds on one end using C409529 or C965866 side mounted LEDs (also look for UV version)
 - 2 x CR2016